Memory Palace: The Perfect Technique to Boost Your Vocabulary

 There’s nothing most of us treasure more than being able to speak a language.

 The Scientific Case for Mnemonics

-But by using an image like a boxer to associate with all words that take the masculine article der, a skirt with die for feminine and fire for the neutral article das, students can make faster progress, because “der Bus” becomes a boxer pounding on a bus, die Flasche becomes a Coke bottle wearing a skirt and das Band becomes a ribbon covered in flames.
+With these images, students can make faster progress, because der Bus becomes a boxer pounding on a bus, die Flasche becomes a Coke bottle wearing a skirt and das Band becomes a ribbon covered in flames.

 Heinrich found the retention rate of learners not using mnemonics was 47 percent, whereas students learning German verbs, adjectives and other points of grammar using mnemonics had an 82 percent retention rate.

 Memory techniques don’t apply only to languages that stem from English.
-James Heisig has helped many students learn Japanese using mnemonics—using an approach similar to Benny’s for how he learns new words.
+James Heisig has helped many students learn Japanese using mnemonics by using an approach similar to Benny Lewis’s for how he learns new words.